AlmogMaman/deploy-nginx-aws/README.md

 ## Overview

-Deploy an NGINX instance inside private subnet. that will be publicly accessible and display the text "yo this is nginx" upon access.
+Deploy an NGINX instance inside private subnet.
+Nginx will be securely accessible via ALB and NAT gateway. and display the text "yo this is nginx" upon access.

 ## Prerequisites